How to File an Idaho LLC or Corporation Amendment

 • No. You can file the amendment yourself, but if you do have legal questions, know that the Secretary of State’s Office won’t give you any answers.
 You’ll need to speak with a business attorney.

-• You can use the amendment form to change your LLC name, street and mailing address of the principal office, mailing address for future correspondence, and to add or delete managers/members from your LLC.
+• You can use the amendment form to change your business name, street and mailing address of the principal office, mailing address for future correspondence, and to add or delete managers/members or directors from your business.

-• No. The amendment is meant for making changes to your Certificate of Organization, whereas the annual report is a verification process to confirm details about your LLC.
+• No. The amendment is meant for making changes to your Certificate of Organization or Articles of Incorporation, whereas the annual report is a verification process to confirm details about your LLC or corporation.

 • Filing online takes only minutes, but if you choose to file in person or by mail, the processing time will vary based on the Secretary of State’s workload.